MicrosoftDocs/windows-dev-docs/windows-apps-src/accessibility/accessibility.md

 Introduces accessibility concepts that relate to Universal Windows Platform (UWP) apps.

 Accessibility is about building experiences that make your application available to people who use technology in a wide range of environments and approach your user interface with a range of needs and experiences.
 For some situations, accessibility requirements are imposed by law.
 However, it's a good idea to address accessibility issues regardless of legal requirements so that your apps have the largest possible audience.
-There's also a Windows Store declaration regarding accessibility for your app.
+There's also a Microsoft Store declaration regarding accessibility for your app.

 > [!NOTE]
-> Declaring the app as accessible is only relevant to the Windows Store.
+> Declaring the app as accessible is only relevant to the Microsoft Store.

 | Article | Description |
 |---------|-------------|